-How to clean molds
+How to clean Mold growing in your home

 The answer to this question depends on the surfaces the mold has been growing on and how severe the mold problem has gotten.

-Mold in or on windows:
+Mold in or on windows

 If Mold has grown on windows, in most cases you can it on your own.
 However if the mold is growing on the window sill or window frame and is penetrating the surface further remediation will most likely be required.

 You will want to use soap and water, or a mold product often available in stores.
 If using a mold product, read the label, apply it for the right dwelling time (how long it needs to stay on the surface before cleaning), clean the mold, wipe it down, bag the cloth /paper in a bag and seal it of (tie it up), then throw it away.
 Not it is also good to hepa vacuum and clean all surfaces.
 Also make sure you have lots of fresh air coming into the area you are cleaning.

 It’s better to know how to prevent mold on windows:

 Wipe down the condensation that is on and around your windows; further more prevent condensation in the first place: If you see condensation on your windows it is a good indication that your heat is too high compared to the temperature outside in the winter or your air conditioning is too high compared to the temperature outside in the summer.
 Thus causing your humidity levels to be too high in your house, when the heat in your house meets the cold window this causes condensation and vice versa in the summer.
 It may also be an indication that your windows were improperly installed or improperly insulated or caulked, allowing water to penetrate and build up between your windows and allowing cold spots where it is not insulated.
 This also may affect the drywall below your window.
 In this case, this is no longer situation that you can handle yourself and it is a good idea to call us, we will provide a free visible mold inspection and a free estimate.